elonen/ldap_authz_proxy/README.md

 that is tested against HTTP requests.
 If it matches, `ldap_query` from that section is executed after replacing `%USERNAME%` with the username from `username_http_header` HTTP header.
 If the LDAP query succeeds, server returns status 200, otherwise 403.

+The `ldap_return_attribs`, if not empty, specifies a comma-separated list of LDAP attributes to return to Nginx in HTTP headers.
+The header names are prefixed with `X-Ldap-Authz-Res-`, so for example `displayName` attribute is returned in `X-Ldap-Authz-Res-displayName` header.
+Use `ldap_return_attribs = *` to return all attributes (mainly useful for debugging).

+If LDAP query returns multiple results, the first one is used.
+To see all results, use `--debug` option to write them to log.

+## Cache

+The server uses a simple in-memory cache to avoid performing the same LDAP queries over and over again.
+Cache size is limited to `ldap_cache_size` entries, and entries are removed in LRU order.
+Cache time is `ldap_cache_time` seconds.
+One cache entry is created for each unique username, so ldap_cache_size should be large enough to accommodate all users that might be accessing the server simultaneously.
+A cache entry takes probably about 1kB of RAM, unless you requested all LDAP attributes.

+Technically, each config section gets its own cache, so you can have different cache sizes and retention times for different sections.

 ## Building